bundlewatch/bundlewatch/README.md

-## Why the change in direction from bundlesize?
+## Why BundleWatch over bundlesize?
-- bundlesize has entered maintenance mode, pull requests are left hanging, we wanted to reboost the community and start growing BundleWatch out
+- Bundlesize has entered maintenance mode and pull requests are left hanging, so we wanted to reboot the community through creating BundleWatch
-- Split store into seperate app -> bundlewatch/service with infrastructure as code
+- [BundleWatch/service](https://github.com/bundlewatch/service) with infrastructure as code
 - Launched documentation website
 - Enough test coverage to support CD
 - Node API Support
-- Lower the barrier to contributing, build a trusted community of contributors to have continous improvement
+- Lower barrier to contributing, build a trusted community of contributors to have continuous improvement

-### Additional features:
+### Additional Features:
-- [x] Config validation to stop users guessing why bundlewatch won't work
+- [x] Config validation to stop users from guessing why BundleWatch won't work
-- [x] Better details breakdown
+- [x] Better results breakdown page [see diffing against branches](http://bundlewatch.io/#/getting-started/the-best-parts?id=diffing-against-branches-other-than-master)
 - [x] Better comparisons between branches, support branches other than master
 - [x] Support for your own server for storing data
 - [x] New and improved CI behaviour
-- [ ] Show history of bundlewatchs over time (Coming soon)
+- [ ] Show history of BundleWatchs over time (coming soon)

 ## Want to help?